 We are committed to Safeguarding and promoting the welfare of all children, young adults and vulnerable adults who attend our college.
 You can speak confidentially to a member of our Safeguarding Team at any time if you are concerned about your safety or the safety of someone else.
 They can advise and guide you on any safety concerns you have and support you with any issues you may be experiencing.
 We are also part of the Operation Encompass initiative and work closely with our local Police Youth Intervention Officer who can offer you support, advice and guidance.
 Find out more and contact the safeguarding team here.

-Find out more about how our Student Services Team can support you from Student Services Team Leader, Jamie, below.
+Find out more about how our Student Services Team can support you from Student Services Lead Jamie below.